“The cumulative effect of this innovation will continue to change society.”

 Keeping Pace with Change

 Just a few years ago, Campesato was focused on mobile applications and web development, but the dramatic potential of deep learning and machine learning beckoned him.
 He became a sought-after speaker for deep learning presentations and has been an integral instructor as UCSC Extension builds out its AI curriculum.

 “For me, the switch to AI was necessary and inevitable, exhilarating, inspirational—all those great words.
 That might sound corny to some people, but I really believe it’s true.”

 Who can afford to wait? he asks.

 TensorFlow 2 Pocket Primer

-Keep your eye out for Campesato’s upcoming Pocket Primer series: TensorFlow 2 Pocket Primer is scheduled to be released in August, 2019.
+Keep your eye out for Campesato’s next book in the Pocket Primer series: TensorFlow 2 Pocket Primer which was recently released.